Open-Attestation/open-attestation/README.md

 - clone https://github.com/w3c/vc-test-suite.git
 - copy the local configuration (`vc-test-suite-config.json`) into the cloned repository
 - install the latest version of `@govtechsg/open-attestation-cli`
-- monkey patch `open-attestation` in `@govtechsg/open-attestation-cli`.
-That means it will build the current version of the project, which will replace the one installed with `@govtechsg/open-attestation-cli`.
+- monkey patch `open-attestation` in `@govtechsg/open-attestation-cli`

+  "Monkey patch" means it will build the current version of the project, which will replace the one installed with `@govtechsg/open-attestation-cli`.

-#### Local debug
+#### Local debugging

 If you face a problem with one test and want to debug locally: